Copyright © 1997 by Theosophical University Press. All rights reserved.

 What are some of these deeper teachings revealed to chelas in the Mystery Schools?
 For a detailed description the student is recommended to read The Esoteric Tradition by G. de Purucker.
 But a brief outline of a few of them may here be given.
 They are taught among other things the real origin of their spiritual nature, their spiritual heredity, so to speak.
 They learn how and why they are actually children of the cosmic gods.
 The door to the inner worlds of being is opened for them and they are gradually introduced to a knowledge of the circulations of the cosmos and the journeys of the spiritual monad along those cosmic highways into the "vast and inner and invisible Worlds and Spheres," to quote from the above mentioned book.
 Two further paragraphs are quoted here:

-One of the main objectives in such training is the arousing and stimulation of the moral sense to become so strong in the life of the disciple that the voice of conscience thus highly developed and trained becomes the instant and relatively unerring monitor indicating which path at any moment the disciple should follow. . . .
-Coincident with this is the training of the mind and of the intellect to become keen, polished, instant in action, and, under the guidance of the moral sense, virtually unerring in judgment. — p.
-1056
+One of the main objectives of such training is the stimulation of the moral sense to become so strong in the life of the disciple that the voice of conscience becomes the instant and relatively unerring monitor indicating which path at any moment the disciple should follow.
+Coincident with this is the training of the intellect to become keen, instant in action and, under the guidance of the moral sense, virtually unerring in judgment. — p.
+570, 3rd & rev. ed.

-The whole attempt of inner training is to attain self-identification in progressive and ever enlarging stages with the great Spiritual Powers on which the Universe itself is constructed and with which it is molded — strange as this manner of phrasing the wonderful truth may seem to the Western mind, untrained in matters of esoteric philosophy and its deep science. — p.
-1055
+The whole attempt of inner training is to attain self-identification in progressive and ever-enlarging stages with the great spiritual powers on which the universe itself is constructed and with which it is molded. — pp. 569-70, 3rd & rev. ed.

 This expression about the "spiritual powers" refers to the cosmic and solar gods from which our immortal self is radiated or, more correctly, emanated.
 Chela training under a mahatma opens to the chela the path to self-conscious union with his spiritual parent, his own inner god.
 And when the pledged chela has been well prepared by his guru or spiritual teacher and is ready for the supreme trial he then embarks upon the sacred and wonderful adventure of initiation.